 Tears of the biceps tendon at the elbow is relatively uncommon.

 The biceps is a muscle located in the front part of the upper arm that goes from the elbow to the shoulder.
-Tendons are what attach the muscles to the bone.
+Tendons attach muscles to bones.
 Within this region of the upper arm, there are two groups of tendons associated with the biceps muscle.
-One group attaches the upper part of the biceps to the shoulder (proximal, or upper biceps tendon), while the second group attaches the biceps to the elbow (distal, or lower biceps tendon).
+One group attaches the upper parts of the biceps to the shoulder blade (proximal, or upper biceps tendons), while the second group attaches the biceps to the elbow (distal, or lower biceps tendon).

-The lower biceps tendon—the distal biceps tendon—can become injured from excessive loading or from a violent force and can lead to tearing or ‘rupture’ or the tendon.
-Most often, this injury occurs among middle-aged men during heavy training workouts or in jobs where heavy lifting is involved.
-If the violent loading occurs with the elbow bent, the biceps muscle or tendon can tear.
-This injury can be very painful and most often is accompanied by a loud ‘pop’.
-There will be pain and there can also be discoloration under the skin or distortion of the normal contour as the muscle itself bunches up above the elbow.
+The lower biceps tendon — the distal biceps tendon — can become injured from excessive loading or a violent force and can lead to tearing or ‘rupture’ of the tendon.
+Most often, this injury occurs among middle-aged men during heavy weight training workouts or in jobs where heavy lifting is involved.
+Corticosteroid medications and smoking are additional risk factors for this injury.
+A distal biceps tear can be very painful and most often is accompanied by a loud ‘pop’.
+This injury will cause pain and possibly discoloration under the skin, along with distortion of the normal contour of the skin as the muscle bunches up above the elbow.

 - Intense pain followed by milder, throbbing pain

 - Weakness in the arm, particularly with rotating the forearm (palm-up to palm-down)

 - Inability to bend the elbow

 - Change in the normal contour of the upper arm

 Dr. Millett will perform a comprehensive physical exam that includes assessing range of motion, strength, and tenderness.
 If the tear is suspected in the elbow, Dr. Millett will ask you to rotate your forearm against resistance and compare the strength of this maneuver with the opposite side.
 Additionally, X-ray, Ultrasound, or MRI may be ordered.